orangethirty/LEDee/README.md

 ###What is LEDee?

-LEEdee is a robotic friend.
+LEDee is a robotic friend.
 Right now, all it can do is blink an LED.
 In future versions, he will be equipped with all (a lot!) of the sensors I've managed to collect along the years of building robots and hacking hardware.